arcane-finance-defi/aleo-rfq-amm-contracts/README.md

 ### verify_signature

-This function uses a modified Schnorr signature alorithm from snarkVM to validate a `Signature` of a quote.
+This function uses a modified Schnorr signature algorithm from snarkVM to validate a `Signature` of a quote.

 ```rust
 function verify_signature(q: Quote, s: Signature) -> bool